Leafwing-Studios/leafwing-input-manager/README.md

 - Effortlessly wire UI buttons to game state with one simple component!
   - When clicked, your button will send a virtual button press to the corresponding entity.
 - Store all your input mappings in a single `InputMap` component
-  - No more bespoke `Keybindings<KeyCode>`, `Keybindings<Gamepad>`
+  - No more bespoke `Keybindings<KeyCode>`, `Keybindings<Gamepad>` headaches
 - Look up your current input state in a single `ActionState` component
   - Easily check player statistics while reading input
-  - A maximum of 16 system parameters got you down?
-Say goodbye to that input handling mega-system for good
+  - That pesky maximum of 16 system parameters got you down?
+Say goodbye to that input handling mega-system
 - Ergonomic insertion API that seamlessly blends multiple input types for you
   - `input_map.insert(Action::Jump, KeyCode::Space)` XOR `input_map.insert(Action::Jump, C)`?
 Why not both?
 - Full support for arbitrary button combinations: chord your heart out.